- Future Students

 Research Professional (opens in a new window) is a searchable online database providing summaries of the latest funding opportunities worldwide.
 It is a platform that provides extensive coverage for sponsors and awards within Australia, UK, Europe, Asia and the USA, with over 7,000 open calls for funding.
 The database allows for customisable searches and email alerts to satisfy your individual research discipline requirements and may be used to source funding for travel bursaries, access to facilities and equipment, pre- and post-graduate opportunities, early and mid-career opportunities, awards, grants and prizes, just to name a few!

-The UWS subscription allows generic access to the service (no login required) from any UWS networked computer, and upon registering your University email address you may then access the service off-campus at any time.
+The University subscription allows generic access to the service (no login required) from any University networked computer, and upon registering your University email address you may then access the service off-campus at any time.

 Requests for off-campus access and queries relating to Research Professional may be directed to Amanda Elliott: firstname.lastname@example.org